gatsbyjs/gatsby/docs/docs/schema-sift.md

 The resolve method in this case would return a paragraph node, which also needs to be properly resolved.
 So We descend the `fieldsToSift` arg tree and perform the above operation on the paragraph node (using the found paragraph gqlType).

 After `resolveRecursive` has finished, we will have "realized" all the query fields in each node, giving us confidence that we can perform the query with all the data being there.
+Since new fields on the node may have been created in this process, we call `trackInlineObjectsInRootNode()` to track these new objects.
+See [Node Tracking Docs](/docs/behind-the-scenes-dependencies/#root-node-tracking) for more.

 ### 5. Run sift query on all nodes